OmarMWarraich/near-smart-contract-rust/README.md

 > Give credit to everyone who inspired your codebase.

-I thank Allah Almight the most merciful and the most forgiving for giving me the strength to complete this project.
+I thank Allah Almighty the most merciful and the most forgiving for giving me the strength to complete this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>